grantseltzer/blog/content/blog/go-stack-traces-bpf.md

 ### Stack Unwinding

-The proccess we'll use for getting a basic stack trace is a simple and well documented set of steps.
+The process we'll use for getting a basic stack trace is a simple and well documented set of steps.
 The basic principle is that we're going to collect program counters (locations of machine code) as we traverse through pointers that the Go compiler saves throughout the flow of execution.

 When a function is called, a new "stack frame" is allocated.
-This basically means that a section of the program's stack is allocated to accomodate local variables in the new function.
+This basically means that a section of the program's stack is allocated to accommodate local variables in the new function.

-When a new frame is allocated, the stack address of the previous frame is pushed onto the stack.
-After that, the return address is pushed onto the stack.
-The return address is the program counter in which the function will 'return' to when the function exits.
+Before a new frame is created, the current program counter is written to the stack.
+This is the return address, meaning this is the program counter we will start executing once the next routine has been completed.
+The value of the frame pointer is then pushed to the stack.
+This allows the function to restore the calling function's frame when the next routine has completed.

 To unwind the stack from the entry point of a function we read the base pointer (on ARM this is in r29).
-This contains the stack address that stores the frame pointer.
+This is the stack address that stores the frame pointer.
 Below this on the stack is the return address of the previous frame.
 We save this return address!
 Next we dereference the frame pointer, which brings us to the previous frame pointer.
-The process starts again until we hit a frame pointer of 0 (meaning this is frame 0, or the begining of the program).
+The process starts again until we hit a frame pointer of 0 (meaning this is frame 0, or the beginning of the program).

 The only thing to note is that since uprobes trigger a bpf program right at the start of a routine, before the return address is written to the stack, the very first return address will be in r30.
 Here's what that collection looks like in bpf code: